khaleel-git/DevOPS/Networking/README.md

    - **Presentation Layer**: Data is formatted or decrypted.
    - **Application Layer**: File is reconstructed and used by the application.

-## Common Interview Questions

-1. **What is the OSI Model and why is it important?**
-   - The OSI Model is a conceptual framework used to understand and design network protocols.
-It divides network communication into seven layers, each with specific functions, helping to standardize interactions between network devices and protocols.

-2. **How does encapsulation work in the OSI Model?**
-   - Encapsulation involves adding protocol information to data as it moves down the OSI layers.
-Each layer adds its own header or trailer, wrapping the data until it reaches the physical layer as bits.

-3. **What are the functions of the Application Layer (Layer 7)?**
-   - The Application Layer interfaces directly with end-user applications, providing services such as file transfers, email, and web browsing.
-It ensures that data is formatted in a way that applications can understand.

-4. **What is the difference between TCP and UDP?**
-   - TCP (Transmission Control Protocol) is a connection-oriented protocol that provides reliable, ordered, and error-checked delivery of data.
-UDP (User Datagram Protocol) is connectionless and offers faster transmission without guaranteed delivery.

-5. **Explain the role of the Network Layer (Layer 3).**
-   - The Network Layer is responsible for logical addressing and routing of packets across networks.
-It determines the best path for data to travel from source to destination using IP addresses.

-6. **What does the Data Link Layer (Layer 2) do?**
-   - The Data Link Layer manages node-to-node data transfer and ensures error detection and correction.
-It formats data into frames and handles MAC addresses for proper delivery within a local network segment.

-7. **Describe the Physical Layer (Layer 1).**
-   - The Physical Layer transmits raw bit streams over physical media.
-It deals with the hardware aspects of data transmission, such as cables, switches, and signals.

-Use this document to understand and review the OSI model for networking concepts and prepare for technical interviews or exams.

 ## OSI Model Diagram

 ```plaintext